Principal Investigator: James F. Holden, Associate Professor

 Jenn is originally from Swaziland and has a B.Sc. in Life Sciences (2006) from National Yang Ming University in Taipei, Taiwan.
 In 2007 she completed a research internship working with extremophile biochemistry at the University of Maryland, Baltimore County.
 After completing her internship, she taught English in Taiwan for two years before beginning her Ph.D. at UMass Amherst in 2009.
 Her research focuses on the interactions between hyperthermophilic iron-reducing archaea and iron mineral formation in hydrothermal vent systems, encompassing microbiology, biochemistry, and mineralogy.

 Lucy has a B.A. in History (2009) and a B.Sc.(Hons) in Microbiology (2010) from the University of Canterbury in Christchurch, New Zealand.
 Her Honours thesis focused on comparing the ecophysiology of rock-living bacteria and fungi from the Antarctic Dry Valleys to similar species from the foothills of the Southern Alps in New Zealand.
 Between her undergraduate and postgraduate work, she worked on human and animal genetics projects as a research assistant in the University of Otago (Christchurch) School of Medicine.
 She came to UMass Amherst to begin her Ph.D. in 2010 with a Fulbright Graduate Award.
-In 2011, and again in 2012, she was awarded a NASA Earth and Space Science Fellowship to fund her current research into the bioenergetics of methanogenic archaea and thiosulphate-reducing bacteria and modeling habitability at hydrothermal vent sites using bioenergetic data.
+In 2011 she was awarded a NASA Earth and Space Science Fellowship to fund her current research into the bioenergetics of methanogenic archaea and thiosulphate-reducing bacteria and modeling habitability at hydrothermal vent sites using bioenergetic data.
 This will hopefully result in better modeling of potential habitability at target extraterrestrial sites for astrobiology research.
 Her areas of research interest include astrobiology, bioenergetics, microbial ecology, and extremophiles.
 She blogs about life in America at Perplex Me Not, and also enjoys culturing nitrifying bacteria at home, or as it's better known, keeping tropical fish.

 Our laboratory usually includes two to three undergraduate students doing research for honors projects and fifth-year Master's degrees, working under the supervision of PhD students.
 We also regularly host overseas exchange students working on semester or year-long research projects.
 In the past few years we have hosted students from Germany, Sweden, France, and Korea.
 We welcome inquiries from undergraduate or prospective graduate students interested in our research or joining our lab.
-Current undergraduate students are:

 Former Graduate Students